-Tips and techniques for planting vegetable seedlings outside.
+Tips and techniques for transplanting seedlings outside.

 We’ve just returned home to find a notice from our local community garden announcing a seedling planting party this weekend.
 Now the Farm is a big operation and it will take a party-sized crowd a couple days to get all the tomatoes, peppers, squash, cucumbers, and melons out of its green house and into the ground.
 You may not need much help getting your seedlings outdoors and into the garden… or maybe you do.
 Either way there’s some principles to keep in mind.